 Enter into a written grant agreement with the NGO restricting the use of grant funds for charitable purposes:

-Be explicit on use and target audience, intentions, expectations and general strategy but take into consideration gaps of knowledge and be flexible; and
+Be explicit on use and target audience, intentions, expectations, and general strategy but take into consideration gaps of knowledge & be flexible; and

-Fully explain the NGO’s mission.
+Fully explain yourself and mission.

 The grantee must maintain the grant funds in a separate account on the grantee's books.

-The grantee must report to the Foundation, in writing, not less than once during the term of the grant, explaining how it used the funds and describing its compliance with the grant terms and its progress toward the grant purposes, requiring, full explanation periodic narrative and financial reports on use of funds.
+The grantee must report to the Foundation, in writing, not less than once a year during the term of the grant, explaining how it used the funds and describing its compliance with the grant terms and its progress toward the grant purposes, requiring, full explanation periodic narrative and financial reports on use of funds.

 The Foundation must report each expenditure responsibility grant on Form 990-PF as long as the

 grantee reports are required.